 Whose Jobs Is At Risk?

 Most of the people with a poor rating in the current appraisal are at most risk.
-As per ET report, people from Supply chain or more commonly called Commercial department can face the axe where there is job role duplication.
+As per ET report, people from the Supply chain or more commonly called the Commercial department can face the axe where there is job role duplication.

 But these are not the only roles, as per my own Industry information, there will be Job Cuts in Sales, Marketing, HR, Networks as well as Service delivery where job roles become redundant.